apoorv0692/Self-Hosted-Portfolio/README.md

-# This is a step-by-step guide on how to host your porfolio/resume/cv on your own.
+# This is a step-by-step guide on how to host your porfolio.

 > Note: I tried my best to keep this project cost effecient, so you will see a lot of free tier componenet being used